caiofernandes00/Golang-Microservice-Database-Management/README.md

 An application to learn golang and focusing in databases

+### Running the application

+To run the application first mak sure to have the `make` cli tool installed.
+There are two ways to execute the application:

+- If you're going to run test cases, you can use the `make appdebug` to execute the application in debug mode, so you can use the debug feature on the vscode.
+- If you're going to develop features or running the tests not focusing in debugging you can use the `make appcontainer` command.

 ### Migrations

 To generate new migrations just hit the code below: